- Search The Registry

 *Aline Black was born on this date in 1906.
 She was a Black educator and activist.

 As a Black teacher, she received a substantially smaller salary than a comparably qualified white teacher.
 When the Norfolk Teachers Association and the Virginia State Teachers Association, together with the National Association for the Advancement of Colored People (NAACP), decided to challenge the double standard as a violation of the Fourteenth Amendment to the United States Constitution, Black volunteered to be the plaintiff in the suit.
-Filed in the state circuit court in Norfolk in March 1939, the local court dismissed the case, and Black's attorneys, included Thurgood Marshall, and filed an appeal.
+Filed in the state circuit court in Norfolk in March 1939, the local court dismissed the case, and Black's attorneys, including Thurgood Marshall, filed an appeal.